edisontechva-ux/emusa-technologies-lab/README.md

 `07_Assign_License`) documenting the scenario, configuration steps, and proof for that task.
 This playbook is actively maintained and expanded — new procedures are documented as they're completed.

+This lab is continuously updated as new Microsoft 365 and Identity & Access Management (IAM) procedures are implemented, tested, and documented.

 ## About